Structures Notes and Animations

 your answer into the box , then

-click on the Check Answer button.
+click the Check Answer button.

-The screenshots illustrate how animations are used on text pages to illustrate topics.
+The screen shots illustrate how animations are used on text pages to illustrate topics.

 Detailed animations explain processes such as the hand lay-up of GRP.